 Manage Chrome devices

-You can manage your organization’s Chrome devices from a single place with Chrome device management.
+As an administrator, you can manage your organization’s Chrome devices from a single place with Chrome device management.
 Configure Chrome features for users, set up Chrome device access to VPNs and Wi-Fi networks, force install Chrome apps and extensions, and more.

 You can apply each setting to specific groups of users or to everyone in the organization.
 Most settings provide the option of enforcing a particular configuration or letting the user choose.
 For example, administrators can specify a standard home page for everyone or allow people to set their own homepages.